Targeted Learning on Variable Importance Measure for Heterogeneous Treatment Effect: TMLE for Treatment Effect VIM

 There are a few changes made due to practical considerations for this TMLE algorithm, compared with the classical TMLE procedure.
-First, for this TMLE, we use linear fluctuation model instead of the logistic model in most previous TMLE implementations.
+For this TMLE, we use linear fluctuation model instead of the logistic model that is used in most previous TMLE implementations.
 The motivation is that we want to circumvent the tedious variable transformations involved in the logistic TMLE update steps.
-For example, to use logistic fluctuation here, one must first transform the outcome variable $Y$ into $[0,1]$.
-Then one also eeds to make sure the $\tau_n(W)$ and $\tau_{s,n}(W)$ terms are bounded between $[0,1]$ for the logistic update, which requires additional variable transformations in the \texttt{while} loop.
-However, one well-known caveat of using linear TMLE update is that it might extrapolates the variable outside its global bound when the propensity score term inside the ``clever covariates'' (in this case, $H_{1,n}^{_{(0)}}$) is extreme.
-Thus, to handle this, we separate the $1/g_n(A|W)$ term from the clever covariates and use it as the weights in the loss function of the linear model.
-One can easily show that the derivative of this modified loss function is still equal to the same score of interest.\\
+To use logistic fluctuation here, one must first transform the outcome variable $Y$ into $[0,1]$.
+Then one also needs to make sure the $\tau_n(W)$ and $\tau_{s,n}(W)$ terms are bounded between $[0,1]$ for the logistic update, which requires additional variable transformations in the \texttt{while} loop.
+However, one well-known caveat of using a linear TMLE update is that it might extrapolate the variable outside its global bound when the propensity score term inside the ``clever covariates'' (in this case, $H_{1,n}^{_{(0)}}$) is extreme.
+To handle this, we separate the $1/g_n(A|W)$ term from the clever covariates and use it as the weights in the loss function of the linear model.

-\subsubsection{Other Estimators}
+\subsection{Other Estimators}